tochukwumunonye/Rest/README.md

 - Two screens with functionality to navigate between themselves.
 - Layouts should be rendered in less than 60 frames per second which means leveraging on constraint layouts
 - An architecture which will ensure separation of concerns.
 Preventing memory leaks, threading issues while also testable and scalable
 - A form of storage which will serve as a single source of  truth, since when collections are liked  or unliked, they should reflect in both screens.
+This will be discussed later on.

 ## Architecture